 By Sandi from IL

-If you don't want your discarded food remains to sit in your trash can, and more than likely turn foul smelling, pop the chicken skins, melon rinds, empty meat trays, etc. into a plastic bag and freeze them until you put your trash bins out at the curb for your pick up.
+If you don't want your discarded food remains to sit in your trash can, and more than likely turn foul smelling, pop them into a plastic bag and freeze them until you put your trash bins out at the curb for your pick up.

 Save money and use less trash bags.
 I try to flatten boxes that cereal, cake mix, crackers, etc. come in.
 This way I can get more trash in the trash bag before it needs replaced.